Partnership in Mission:

 The first project involves installing an internet and voice network system to the Diocesan office, the Bishop’s house and the Community Based Rehabilitation Centre.
 This will have an enormous positive impact on communication and outreach.
 The cost of this project will be $9,000.

-The second project involves installing solar panels in the Community Based Rehabilitation Centre to supply a much-needed constant supply of electricity and hot water, enabling the facility to function more hygienically and efficiently.
+The second project involves installing solar panels in the Community Based Rehabilitation Centre to supply a much-needed constant supply of electricity, enabling the facility to function more hygienically and efficiently.
 This will expand the use of the facility and its services to more people living with a disability and provide an income stream for the centre.
 The cost of this project is $23,000.

 The ongoing Disability Inclusion project, developed and enabled through our partnership with ABM is going into its third year of offering small seed loans with some amazing and unexpected outcomes.
 Amos, a young man who participated in the pilot project has continued to grow and develop his business.
 After receiving simple book keeping and financial management training, he has a regular supplier, which has enabled him to grow from a shoe repairer to a shoe maker.
 Recently, Amos relocated his business to a location with better access near the Market and life for him and his family has improved significantly.
 He has become a strong role model for other people living with a disability.